TalentGlass-ai/React-assessment/README.md

 **b.** Explain how you would optimize rendering performance in a React app with a long list (e.g., hundreds of job postings).
 *Your answer:*

+ I will ensure each list item has a stable key.
+ I will wrap heavy child components with React.memo to prevent unnecessary re-renders.
+ Pagination can further reduce the rendering load and improve performance.

 **c.** Describe your preferred approach to managing form state and validation in React.
 *Your answer:*

+I prefer using useState or useReducer to manage form state.
+For validation, I like using library such as Formik with Yup as they handle validation rules, errors.
+This approach keeps the code clean,

 ## 2. Core Coding Challenge